Non-abelian Quantum Statistics on Graphs: Summary

 \section{Summary}

-In the first part of this paper we explained, that the quantum statistics on a topological space $X$ are classified by the conjugacy classes of unitary representations of the fundamental group of the configuration space $C_n(X)$.
-On the other hand, every such a unitary representation gives rise to a flat complex vector bundle over space $C_n(X)$.
+In the first part of this paper, we explained that quantum statistics on a topological space $X$ are classified by conjugacy classes of unitary representations of the fundamental group of the configuration space $C_n(X)$.
+Conversely, every unitary representation of the graph braid group gives rise to a flat complex vector bundle over space $C_n(X)$.
 We interpret different isomorphism classes of flat complex vector bundles over $C_n(X)$ as fundamentally different families of particles.
-Among these families we find for example bosons and anyons (corresponding to the trivial flat bundle) and fermions, that correspond to a non-trivial flat bundle.
-We argue, that, the existence of more than only these two isomorphism classes is possible.
-However, the construction of non trivial flat bundles for $X=\RR^2$ or $X=\RR^3$ is difficult, hence some simplified mathematical models are needed.
-This motivates the study of configuration spaces of particles on graphs, which are computationally more tractable.
-Topological invariants, that give some information about the structure of the set of complex vector bundles over $C_n(X)$ are the homology groups of configuration spaces.
-In particular, Chern characteristic classes map the flat vector bundles to torsion components of the homology groups with coefficients in $\ZZ$.
+Among these families we find for example bosons, corresponding to the trivial flat bundle, and fermions that may correspond to a non-trivial flat bundle.
+Interestingly, there also exist intermediate possibilities called anyons who can live on a trivial as well as on a non-trivial bundle.
+The existence of more than two isomorphism classes is {\it a priori} possible.
+However interesting and desirable, an explicit construction of non trivial flat bundles for configuration spaces of $X=\RR^2$ or $X=\RR^3$ is difficult, hence some simplified mathematical models are needed.
+This motivates the study of configuration spaces of particles on graphs which are computationally more tractable.
+Topological invariants that give a coarse grained picture of the structure of the set of isomorphism classes of flat complex vector bundles over $C_n(X)$ are the homology groups of configuration spaces.
+In particular, we point out the important role of Chern characteristic classes that map the flat vector bundles to torsion components of the homology groups of $C_n(X)$ with coefficients in $\ZZ$.
 In the second part of this paper, we compute homology groups of configuration spaces of certain families of graphs.
 We summarise the computational results as follows. \begin{itemize} \item Configuration spaces of tree graphs, wheel graphs and complete bipartite graphs $K_{2,p}$ have no torsion in their homology.
-This means, that the set of flat bundles over configuration spaces of such graphs has a simplified structure, namely every flat vector bundle is stably equivalent to a trivial vector bundle.
-Hence, these families of graphs are good first candidates for a class of simplified models for studying the properties of non-abelian statistics. \item Computation of the homology groups of configuration spaces of some small canonical graphs via the discrete Morse theory shows, that in some cases there is a $\ZZ_2$-torsion in the homology.
-However, we were not able to provide an example of a graph, which has a torsion component different than $\ZZ_2$ in the homology of its configuration space. \item It is a difficult task to accomplish a full description of the homology groups of graph configuration spaces using methods presented in this work.
-One fundamental obstacle is that such a task requires the knowledge of possible embeddings of $d$-dimensional surfaces in $C_n(\Gamma)$, which generate the homology.
+This means that the set of flat bundles over configuration spaces of such graphs has a simplified structure, namely every flat vector bundle is stably equivalent to a trivial vector bundle.
+Hence, these families of graphs are good first candidates for a class of simplified models for studying the properties of non-abelian statistics. \item Computation of the homology groups of configuration spaces of some small canonical graphs via the discrete Morse theory shows that in some cases there is a $\ZZ_2$-torsion in the homology.
+However, we were not able to provide an example of a graph which has a torsion component different than $\ZZ_2$ in the homology of its configuration space. \item It is a difficult task to accomplish a full description of the homology groups of graph configuration spaces using methods presented in this work.
+One fundamental obstacle is that such a task requires the knowledge of possible embeddings of $d$-dimensional surfaces in $C_n(\Gamma)$ which generate the homology.
 However, cycles generating the homology in dimension $2$ of graph configuration spaces have the homotopy type of tori or multiple tori.
 This fact allowed us to find all generators of the second homology group of configuration spaces of a large family of graphs in section \ref{sec:2nd-product}. \end{itemize}